sourcegraph/about/handbook/people-ops/onboarding/index.md

 - Was the format easy to follow?
 - Was each task and its purpose communicated clearly?

-#### Post-onboarding check-in
+#### Mid-onboarding check-in
-People Ops sets up individual meeting to meet with new hire to collect live feedback and address any questions or concerns.
+People Ops sets up individual meetings to collect live feedback and address any questions or concerns from every new teammate at the 1-month mark.

 ### Onboarding effectiveness
-We will also be collecting feedback from managers to measure overall onboarding effectiveness so we can ensure that our onboarding is helping new teammates properly ramp up for their roles in the expected timeframe.
+Surveys are also conducted at the 3-month mark to collect feedback from hiring managers to measure overall onboarding effectiveness so we can ensure that our onboarding is helping new teammates properly ramp up for their roles in the expected timeframe.

 Survey questions:
 - Was the teammate able to comply with their assignments (in time)?